slack-notifier/slack-notifier/README.md

 ### Additional parameters

-Any key passed to the `post` method is posted to the webhook endpoint.
+Any key passed to the `post` method is forwarded to the webhook endpoint.
 Check out the [Slack webhook documentation](https://api.slack.com/incoming-webhooks) for the available parameters.

 Below are exposed example codes using a subset of the available additional parameters that can be sent for Slack webhook endpoint: